How to Cope with the Death of a Dog

 Dealing with the death of a dog is difficult for any owner — no matter the age of your pet.
-Dr. Trisha Joyce of New York City Veterinary Specialists, and Dr. Wallace Sife, clinical psychologist and founder of the Association for Pet Loss and Bereavement (APLB), offer advice on managing the end, grieving and moving on.
+Dr. Trisha Joyce of New York City Veterinary Specialists, and Dr. Wallace Sife, (deceased) who was a clinical psychologist and founder of the Association for Pet Loss and Bereavement (APLB), offer advice on managing the end, grieving, and moving on.

-While a small percentage of dogs may die peacefully at home at a very old age, most pet owners will at some point be faced with the decision to end their dog’s suffering with a medical intervention.
+While a small percentage of dogs may die peacefully at home at an old age, most pet owners will, at some point, be faced with the decision to end their dog’s suffering with medical intervention.
 “Sometimes it’s an uncomplicated decision — say an animal stops making red blood cells,” says Joyce.
-“But just as often it’s a slow process, like cancer.
-The dog still has a good day every once in awhile.”
+“But just as often, it’s a slow process, like cancer.
+The dog still has a good day every once in a while.”
 In the latter situation, Joyce recommends the following:

 - Make a list of the things your dog enjoys, like chasing a ball or spending relaxed time with the family.
 Consider whether any of these activities are still an option.

 - Give yourself an objective measure — a point at which you will let the pet go.
 For example, “Once my dog has not eaten for three days in a row, I will put him down.”

 - Seek guidance from your veterinarian and pet owners who have had to make that difficult decision.
 APLB’s website offers chat rooms that address the topic.